 Linweave Tarot Spells Your Fortune

-Ps.
-I've included some links to futher reading that i've found about the Artists involved, and was saddened to discover while I was searching that Hy Roth had passed away at the end of last year, as his illustrations in particular are among some of my favourites.
-There seems to be very little information in general about him online, which surprises me as was incredibly talented, however there is a tribute page recently dedicated to him on Facebook so hopefully in time people will contribute information to that.
+I've also included some links to futher reading that i've found about the artists involved and was saddened to discover while I was researching that Hy Roth had passed away at the end of last year, as his illustrations in particular are among some of my favourites.
+There seems to be very little information in general about him online which surprises me as was incredibly talented, however there is a tribute page recently dedicated to him on Facebook so hopefully in time people will contribute more information to that.

 Divinatory meaning: Hope, a bright future.
 But beware of theft, loss, abandonment.
 Negative: Arrogance, self-importance, impotence, despair.
 This card is lithographed on Linweave L'Aiglon.
 Color: Blue, Cover weight: Substance 80.
 Artist: Hy Roth